Furnace Repair Checklist

 - Locate the breaker labeled “furnace” or “heat,” and double-check it’s moved to “on.”
 If you find that the breaker tripped, it will be in the middle or “off” position.

 - Moving one hand, quickly switch the breaker to the “on” position.
-If the breaker instantly trips and pops back to “off,” don’t touch it and contact a professional from J & J Air Conditioning at 254-355-3833 immediately.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and contact a professional from J & J Air Conditioning at 254-355-3833 immediately.

 Regardless of your furnace’s age or brand, it has at least one ordinary wall switch positioned on or by it.